 The West is a Big Place… and so is the Museum!

 The Stark Museum of Art welcomes the public back into the Museum’s galleries on Wednesday, October 7, 2020.
-The Museum will be open Wednesdays – Fridays from 9 a.m. – 5 p.m.
+The Museum is open Wednesdays – Saturday from 9 a.m. – 5 p.m.
 Admission is free.
 The Museum has instituted new safety protocols for the well-being of visitors and staff.

 Museum staff want visitors to remember that “The West is a Big Place… And so is the Museum” which makes it ideal for a safe visit.
 There is also a wide array of content available through social media, YouTube, and the website.